hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 ### Using Provider Aliases

-~> It is advised to set the `namespace` on individual resources and data sources, rather than having to manage multiple `provider` aliases.
-This See [vault_namespace](r/namespace.html) for more information.
+~> It is advisable to set the `namespace` on individual resources and data sources, rather than having to manage multiple `provider` aliases.
+See [vault_namespace](r/namespace.html) for more information.

-The below configuration is a simple example of using the provider block's `namespace` attribute to configure an aliased provider and create a resource within that namespace.
+The configuration below is a simple example of using the provider block's `namespace` attribute to configure an aliased provider and create a resource within that namespace.